linode/docs/docs/websites/cms/high-availability-wordpress.md

         sudo mkdir -p example.com/backups

-5. Create the virtual host file for your website by entering the following command.
+5. Create the virtual host file for the website by entering the following command.
 Replace the `example.com` in `example.com.conf` with your domain name:

         sudo nano /etc/apache2/sites-available/example.com.conf

     {:.caution}
     > The file name *must* end with `.conf` in Apache versions 2.4 and later, which Ubuntu 14.04 uses.
 The `.conf` extension is backwards-compatible with earlier versions.

-6. Create your new virtual host file.
+6. Create the new virtual host file.
 Replace `example.com` with your domain name.

 {: .file-excerpt}
 /etc/apache2/sites-available/example.com.conf